AppsFlyerSDK/appsflyer-cocos2dx-plugin/docs/iOS_README.md

 How to integrate the AppsFlyer SDK into your Cocos2dx Apple project.

 1\.
-Create a folder AppsFlyer in Classes

-2\.
 Download the [source files](https://github.com/AppsFlyerSDK/AppsFlyerCocos2dX/tree/master/Classes/AppsFlyer) and copy them to your project

  - `AppsFlyerX.cpp`
  - `AppsFlyerX.h`